Concern (business): Flat

 In this version, there is no parent company, instead a number of legally separate companies are subject to common direction.

 Other forms

 To apply the law of concern to concerns involving German limited liability companies, the German courts have created the qualified de facto concern, beginning in the 1970s.
 This form of concern applies only in parent subsidiary relationships.
 If the parent is shown to have a long-standing and pervasive control over the affairs of the subsidiary, then there is a presumption that the parent was not acting in the best interests of the subsidiary.
 If the parent is unable to displace this presumption, then the parent is liable for all the obligations of the subsidiary.

-This type of concern was limited by the German Federal Supreme Court in 2002 to only apply where the control is such that the subsidiary will inevitably collapse or become insolvent, on the basis that the parent has abused the separate legal personality of the subsidiary.
+This type of concern was limited by Germany’s Federal Court of Justice in 2002 to only apply where the control is such that the subsidiary will inevitably collapse or become insolvent, on the basis that the parent has abused the separate legal personality of the subsidiary.